Up to 60% off sofas & mattresses — limited‑time deals.

 Mattress Overall Score Pros Cons Ideal For

-Comparison item Birch Natural Mattress Birch Luxe Natural Mattress Birch Elite Natural Mattress Birch Kids Natural Mattress
+Comparison Item Birch Natural Mattress Birch Luxe Natural Mattress Birch Elite Natural Mattress Birch Kids Natural Mattress

-Thickness 11 in 11.5 in 13 in 8 in
+Height 11 in 11.5 in 13 in 8 in

 Sizes Twin–CA King Twin–CA King Twin–CA King Twin, Full